-27. Going Goncern
+26. Going Concern

 The Managing Director has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Company has the resources and activities to continue in business for the foreseeable future.
 Furthermore, the Managing Director is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 Therefore, the financial statements continue to be prepared on the going concern basis.
-Whilst the worldwide outbreak of the COVID-19 virus generally increases a number of the risk factors, no direct impact on the company's operations can be observed, as the Company has a sound financial position (with equity reserves in place) and committed loan agreements which is expected to keep the Company in a profitable position for the foreseeable future

-28. Members of Management Board and Supervisory Board
+27. Members of Management Board and Supervisory Board